Guide for Seasonal Agricultural Workers: Living and Working in Prince Edward Island

 Agradecimientos

-Cooper Institute agradece a las personas e instituciones que proporcionan información a este documento.
-Esta Guía fue posible gracias al generoso apoyo de la Fundación Jurídica de la Isla del Príncipe Eduardo y al Fondo de Apoyo de Emergencia del Gobierno de Canadá, y a las Fundaciones Comunitarias de Canadá.
+Cooper Institute agradece a las personas y grupos que proporcionaron información para este documento.
+Esta Guía fue posible gracias al generoso apoyo de la Fundación Jurídica de la Isla del Príncipe Eduardo, el Fondo de Apoyo de Emergencia del Gobierno de Canadá, la Asociación de Agencias de Servicios a Inmigrantes de la Región Atlántica (ARAISA), Empleo y Desarrollo Social de Canadá y Fundaciones Comunitarias de Canadá.

 También corresponde una mención especial al Consejo de Agencias de Ontario al Servicio de los Inmigrantes (OCASI), cuyas guías integrales del trabajador migrante han servido de inspiración para esta.

-Esta es una versión actualizada de nuestra Guía del Trabajador Migrante del 2016, y cubre algunos temas claves que afectan a los trabajadores migrantes en la provincia de PEI a partir de julio del 2020.
+Esta es una versión actualizada de nuestra Guía del Trabajador Migrante del 2016, y cubre algunos temas claves que afectan a los trabajadores migrantes en la provincia de PEI a partir de mayo del 2024.